 Digital Signal Processing technology is one of the huge growth areas in the world of technology and is now a crucial part of everybody’s lives even if we don’t know it.

-The rise of digital signal processing is now enabling your high speed 4G smart phones to deliver wired internet at lightning speeds to your hand held devices and delivering superior speech quality through high bandwidth codecs.
+The rise of digital signal processing is now enabling your high-speed 4G smartphones to deliver wired internet at lightning speeds to your handheld devices and deliver superior speech quality through high bandwidth codecs.

 These advancements in consumer applications are now forcing the rest of the world to play catch up.
 This is especially true in the world of industrial communications.

 Two-way radio companies for example are rapidly embracing digital technologies and their customers are realizing the benefits of these advancements in terms of improved performance and productivity.

 Digital communication headsets have some huge advantages over the traditional analog headset.